tankbottoms/tiles-wtf-gallery/Readme.md

 ### License

-For project which use the Juicebox Protocol to route payments.
+For projects which route payments to the juicebox protocol.
 See the [fine print.](./LICENSE)